 Once a student is admitted and begins a graduate program, they are required to maintain continuous enrollment.
 Students must enroll each Fall and Spring semester, excluding Summer terms, until they graduate.
+If an extenuating circumstance presents itself, students may apply for a leave of absence (LOA).
 Failure to maintain continuous enrollment results in termination of academic program.

 Students will be classified as full time if they take at least 9 hours per semester until the semester in which a load between 3 and 8 hours will reach an accumulated total equal to the minimum number of hours required by the program.
 Full time for that semester will be that load.
 Full time thereafter will be a minimum of 3 hours per semester.
 Students who are registered for less than that will be considered part time.
-More information is available here: http://catalog.ncsu.edu/graduate/graduate-handbook/minimum-enrollment-requirements/
+More information is available here:

+http://catalog.ncsu.edu/graduate/graduate-handbook/minimum-enrollment-requirements/